piegope/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal.md

 {{ en.DWL }} assists you in creating a new account when you register on a website.
 It gives you the ability to create a secure password and save your new credentials.

 {% snippet icon.badgeInfo %}
-If you already have an account for the website, visit our [Add an Entry with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl/) topic.
+If you already have an account for the website, visit [Add an entry with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl/).
 {% endsnippet %}

 Follow the steps below to learn how to create a website account with {{ en.DWL }} and save your credentials in {{ en.DHUBP }}.